-Go through our Talend Interview Questions and Answers to crack your job interview.
+Go through our Big Data Hadoop Interview Questions and Answers to crack job interviews.

 One of the most pressing Big Data challenges is storage.
-Data is growing exponentially with time, and with that, enterprises are struggling to store these huge sets of data.
-Much of this data is extracted from images, audio, documents, text files, etc. that are unstructured and not in databases.
-It is difficult to extract and analyze such unstructured data.
-These issues are a part of the Big Data infrastructure challenges.
+Data is growing exponentially with time, and with that, enterprises are struggling to store large amounts of data.
+Much of this data is extracted from images, audio, documents, text files, etc., that are unstructured and not in databases.
+It is difficult to extract and analyze all unstructured data.
+These issues are a part of Big Data infrastructure challenges.

-Dealing with rapid data growth can be facilitated through converged and hyper-converged infrastructure and software-defined storage.
-Additionally, compression, tiering, and deduplication can reduce space consumption, as well as cut costs on storage.
-Enterprises also use tools such as Big Data Analytics software, Hadoop, NoSQL databases, Spark, AI, Machine Learning, BI applications, etc. to deal with this issue.
+Solution: Dealing with rapid data growth can be facilitated through converged and hyper-converged infrastructure and software-defined storage.
+Additionally, compression, tiering, and deduplication can reduce space consumption as well as cut storage costs.
+Enterprises also use tools such as Big Data Analytics software, Hadoop and NoSQL databases, Spark, AI, Machine Learning, BI applications, etc., to deal with this issue.

-Datasets are a treasure trove of insights.
-However, the datasets are of no value if not insightful in real-time.
-Now, some may define ‘real time’ as instantaneous while others may consider the time taken between data extraction and analysis.
+Data sets are a treasure trove of insights.
+However, data sets are of no value if no real-time insights are drawn from them.
+Now, some may define real-time as instantaneous while others may consider it as the time taken between data extraction and analysis.
 However, the core idea is to generate actionable insights to bring about efficiency in result-oriented tasks such as: